 The ARRC has identified the Secured Overnight Financing Rate (SOFR) as the rate that represents best practice for use in certain new USD derivatives and other financial contracts.
 To support the transition to SOFR, the ARRC developed the Paced Transition Plan, with specific steps and timelines designed to encourage adoption of SOFR.
 In order to develop sufficient liquidity, the ARRC is focused on supporting the launch and usage of SOFR-based financial products in the market and creating a forward-looking term rate based on SOFR.

-In addition to the Paced Transition Plan and the Incremental Objectives, the ARRC is also working to address the fact that many contracts for products referencing USD LIBOR do not adequately account for the possibility that LIBOR may no longer be usable.
-To protect against this risk, the ARRC has released final recommended language on USD LIBOR fallback contract language for syndicated loans, bilateral loans, floating rate notes and securitizations.
-These provisions are for market participants’ voluntary use in new contracts that reference LIBOR and were developed with the goal of reducing the risk of serious market disruption in the event that LIBOR is no longer usable.
+In addition to the Paced Transition Plan and the recommended transition milestones, the ARRC is also working to address the fact that many contracts for products referencing USD LIBOR do not adequately account for the possibility that LIBOR may no longer be usable.
+To protect against this risk, the ARRC has released final recommended language on USD LIBOR fallback contract language for cash products.
 To learn more about fallback contract language, visit here.

 In 2017, the ARRC selected SOFR as the rate that represents best practice for use in certain new USD derivatives and other financial contracts, representing the ARRC's preferred alternative to USD LIBOR.
 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities in the repurchase agreement (repo) market.
 This rate is robust, is not at risk of cessation, and it meets international standards.
 It is produced by the New York Fed in cooperation with the Office of Financial Research.
 The New York Fed publishes SOFR each business day at approximately 8:00 a.m Eastern Time.